charlotte12l/Fundus-Vascular-Segmentation/README.md

 - Used the first Gaussian filter to mark the centerline; Combined the map and centerline using region-growing algorithm.
 - Achieved 0.956 Accuracy, 0.732 Sensitivity and 0.978 Specificity

 2. Deep learning method.
-We employed open source code: [](https://github.com/DeepTrial/Retina-VesselNet)
+We employed open source [code]: (https://github.com/DeepTrial/Retina-VesselNet)

 - Used DenseUNet for segmentation.
 - Achieved 0.953 Accuracy, 0.931 Sensitivity and 0.955 Specificity